What is Racial Profiling?

 Racially Biased Policing

-The definition, nature and extent of racially biased policing, or racial profiling, has been explained comprehensively in the Submission.
 In summary, racially biased policing ‘occurs when law enforcement inappropriately considers race or ethnicity in deciding with whom and how to intervene in an enforcement capacity.’
-As the Submission articulated, racially biased policing occurs in Victoria, and there are instances of both explicit and implicit bias in the policing methods used by Victoria Police.
+Racially biased policing occurs in Victoria, and there are instances of both explicit and implicit bias in the policing methods used by Victoria Police.

 Racially biased policing, or racial profiling is a widespread phenomenon internationally.
 In many countries, such as the UK, Canada, the EU and the US the phenomenon has been recognised as a problem for some years and substantial steps have been taken to try and address it.
 These examples show that racial profiling, especially against young men of African descent, occurs in police forces in Western countries comparable to Australia.